 As a Christian my faith is in the ever-present God who lives as Jesus is said to have lived—meeting our conflicts and rejection with an embrace that even death cannot dispel.
 Why I would believe in such a God I've addressed elsewhere, to my satisfaction if not to everybody's.
 I keep finding such a God to be inescapably present in ways that provoke immeasurable wonder and joy, and that suffices.

-My faith is not in conclusions historians draw about Jesus.
+My faith is not in conclusions historians draw about Jesus, or in my opinions about their conclusions.
 It's in what I take to be the unconditional, "Jesus-like" embrace of the God with whom and in whom I live now.
 And it's in Jesus not simply as he was but as I experience him now—as God's living, "humanized" presence.

 a) I think he was a real person who provoked all sorts of creatively shaped stories about him.